A successful SEO Strategy is one that keeps evolving.

 - Yellow is used to highlight categories that could still require a bit more attention.

 - Red indicates problems.
-Categories that are marked Red required your immediate attention.
+Categories that are marked Red require your immediate attention.

 In this section of the report, you also have the option to filter the tasks from the Audit.